 Accessory Apartment.
-A subordinate dwelling unit that is intended for use as a complete, independent living facility located in a residence constructed as, and having the character of, a single-family residence, which subordinate dwelling unit does not substantially alter the character and appearance of the residential structure or its conformity with the character of the neighborhood.
+A separate attached or detached dwelling unit that is intended for use as a complete, independent living facility located on the same lot as a primary dwelling and in compliance with the regulations.

 Accessory Building or Use.
 A building or use subordinate to and on the same lot with a principal building or use.